 Maria Petrou Scholarship for Women

 The Professor Maria Petrou PhD Scholarship has been established to help recruit, retain and advance the careers of all women, including cis and trans women in engineering.
 It provids funds for undertaking PhD studies in the Department of Electrical and Electronic Engineering at Imperial College London.

-The Maria Petrou studentship covers tuition fees (Home & Overseas), bursary (at RCUK rates with London allowance + £500per annum for 3.5 years) and a total allowance of £2,000 towards conferences and travel.
-RCUK rate for 2021-22 is £17,609.
+The Maria Petrou scholarship covers tuition fees (Home & Overseas), bursary (at UKRI rates with London allowance + £500per annum for 3.5 years) and a total allowance of £2,000 towards conferences and travel.

 Applicants of any nationality are eligible for consideration for this prestigious academic scholarship.
 Eligible applicants do not apply directly for this scholarship — if they have been made a PhD offer by the Department of Electrical and Electronic Engineering, an application can be put forward by their supervisor.